-$^{^{21}\,}$ SAISON Foundation website (http://www.saison.or.jp/outline/index.html: Last accessed February 21, 2021) 22 Author Inquiry into SAISON Foundation (December 16, 2020) then.
-For example, during the "Triangle Arts Program (TAP) Project in Dance", which was jointly sponsored by the Asian Cultural Council in 1994, exchange was based on a partnership with overseas organizations.
-During this exchange program, choreographers, dancers, managers, and critics from the three countries of Japan, USA, and Indonesia participated, and accrued joint works through exchanges between the dance communities of the countries over a two to three-week period each.23 Through this program, awareness was forged not only of the fruits of the works, but also the experience of the participants, and with TAP in particular, not only was a global network configured for the future, but also mutual understanding was promoted of the differences in the modernization of dance and of the situation of contemporary dance in each country (Katayama 2016, 150-151).
-Here also, the foundation not only supports the creative and performance of choreographed works, but also enables once again an understanding of the focus on support for the creative process.
+Studio building since 2011, and was ongoing since before then.
+For example, during the

+"Triangle Arts Program (TAP) Project in Dance", which was jointly sponsored by the Asian Cultural Council in 1994, exchange was based on a partnership with overseas organizations.
+During this exchange program, choreographers, dancers, managers, and critics from the three countries of Japan, USA, and Indonesia participated, and accrued joint works through exchanges between the dance communities of the countries over a two to three-week period each.
+Through this program, awareness was forged not only of the fruits of the works, but also the experience of the participants, and with TAP in particular, not only was a global network configured for the future, but also mutual understanding was promoted of the differences in the modernization of dance and of the situation of contemporary dance in each country.
+Here also, the foundation not only supports the creation and performance of choreographed works, but also enables once again an understanding of the focus on support for the creative process.

 On the one hand, the visiting fellow program, which supports artists from other countries, researches Japanese issues so that foreign artists can create works, and also researches the creation of works in collaboration with Japanese artists.
-The prototype of works created through research in Japan is improved by other regional residencies, and

-Photo 2.
-Morishita studio (taken by the author) recreates the form of the works through repeated creation.
-In this the foundation way, contributes to the birth of a positive cycle of creation.
-Further, with support for the creation process, program officers involved in support activities respond to demands of the artist in the manner of a dramatist or arts manager whole offering flexible support while at the same time accompanying the visiting fellows while continuing to dialog that includes the artists' humanity.
-The program officer exists beyond the framework of the mere supporting events supervisor through knowledge that includes the humanity of visiting artists, and supports the creation process of the choreographer from various aspects.
-23 TAP was subsequently implemented in 1997, 1999, and from FY2001 to FY2005.
+The prototype of works created through research in Japan is improved by other regional residencies, and recreates the form of the works through repeated creation.
+In this way, the foundation contributes to the birth of a positive cycle of creation.
+Further, with support for the creation process, program officers involved in support activities respond to the demands of the artist in the manner of a dramatist or arts manager whole offering flexible support while at the same time accompanying the visiting fellows while continuing to dialog that includes the artists' humanity.
+The program officer exists beyond the framework of the mere supporting events supervisor through knowledge that includes the humanity of visiting professors, and supports the creation process of the choreographer from various aspects.

+30-TAP was subsequently implemented in 1997, 1999, and from FY2001 to FY2005.